-It starts to irritate me, the more and more I’m confronted with it: this title ‘design manager’.
+It starts to irritate me, the more and more I’m confronted with it: the job-title ‘design manager’.

-And the longer I spin my head around it, the more this title ends up being an oxymoron – next to that it’s also not clear to me, which part in the title is the sharp one, which the dull!
+And the longer I spin my head around it, the more this title ends up being an oxymoron (Greek for ‘oxy’ = sharp and ‘moron’ = foolish) – next to this it’s also not clear to me, which part in the title is the ‘sharp’ one, which the ‘foolish’!

-Design is the drive in people, to device the course of action, in order to change it for the better.
+Design is the drive within people, to device the course of action, in order to change it for the better.
 (Quote of Herbert Simon.)

 This drive is rooted deep inside the human, it’s an intrinsic drive.
 That’s why designers are people, who just ‘feel’ that something has to be improved, and then they want to get going: the ‘designing’ is their tool to articulate this feeling into the tangible, visible.

-That’s also why designers generally create a strange impression on hard-core managers, one of being ‘artistic’ and free-spirited, always equipped with pen and paper to sketch up ideas – similar to a class from a Waldorf school.
-On top of that, designers are difficult to ‘manage’ through applying the usual tools, like bonuses, targets and time writing – on the contrary!
+That’s also why designers generally create a strange impression on hard-core managers, one of being ‘artistic’ and free-spirited, always equipped with pen and paper to sketch up ideas.
+On top of that, designers are difficult to ‘manage’ by applying the usual measures, like bonuses, targets and time writing – on the contrary!

 Management is also an intervention into course of action: though here the driver is an external one, it is of an extrinsic nature.
 Managing comes from ‘taking by the hand’ and therefore it wants to securely lead the ‘course’ towards a clearly defined goal.
-Mostly this driver, which makes those managed reach the goal, is based on a reward, or punishment – it’s the only way to move those ‘managed’ around.
+Mostly this driver – which makes those who are managed reach the goal – is based on a reward or punishment.
+It’s considered the only way to move those ‘managed’ further.

-This is the reason why managers generally create a strange impression on designers; one of being power driven and forcing their employees to work towards goals that nobody really wants to reach (or can comprehend).
+This is the reason why managers generally create a strange impression on designers; one of being power-driven and forcing employees to work towards goals that nobody really wants to reach (or can comprehend).
 On top of that, managers seem to thrive on incentives, bonuses and targets.

 The basic notion in management lies in control, and therefore it’s best used then when there is something to control.

-To act like this is nothing for skeptics and control freaks, but for the self-confident and self-determined.
-And here management doesn’t work, unless it supports.
-The basic notion of design lies in self determination and builds on an inner motivation, and therefore it’s best used, if you are shaping a vision and still need to build the bridge to get there.
+To act like this is nothing for sceptics and control freaks, but for the self-confident and self-determined.
+And here management doesn’t work unless it supports.
+The basic notion of design lies in self-determination and builds on inner motivation, and therefore it’s best used if you are shaping a vision and still need to ‘build the bridge’ to get there.

 Because of this, design is the tool for the future (designation) – management the one of the past (control).

-But in a time where the dominating system in economy and society still uses extrinsic motivation and control, rather then self determination and trust to get going, it needs a compromise.
-We still do not let our inner motivation – which is truly natural – dominate our actions: we still want security and control, we prefer to have order.
+But in a time where the dominating system in economy and society still uses extrinsic motivation and control, rather than self-determination and trust to get going, it needs a compromise.
+We still do not let our inner motivation – which is truly natural – dominate our actions: we still want security and control, we prefer to have order and security.

-That’s why we need management to embed design in companies and society, until all involved finally feel secure with what design can do for them, and then to trust their inner motivation to have design drive their actions.
-Ultimately, when we have arrived at the top of the Maslow pyramid and we truly are self determined, we can eliminate management from the title – and we have only design left!
+That’s why we need management to embed design in companies and society until all involved finally feel secure with what design can do for them, and then to trust their inner motivation to have design drive their actions.
+Ultimately, when we have arrived at the top of the Maslow Pyramid – and we are truly self-determined – we can eliminate management from the job-title, and we have only design left!

 Until then design management remains an ‘exception to the rule’, which is another great oxymoron!